 I fell into this trap early in my career.
 My desire to prove myself caused me to rush and dominate decisions, undermining the authority I sought to build.
 Fortunately, I received some telling and pointed feedback from my colleagues that has stuck with me to this day.

-Allow space to consider all inputs: By giving others time to speak, question, and debate among themselves, you can sit back and absorb the meaning and directions that emerge.
-Resist the temptation to jump in and let natural rhythms take shape.
+3. Create a Space, Not a Spotlight: Leadership isn’t about being the loudest voice in the room.
+By giving others time to speak, question, and debate among themselves, you can sit back and absorb the meaning and directions that emerge.
+Resist the temptation to jump in and instead let natural rhythms take shape.

-Reflect on your decision and then communicate it decisively: When you’ve heard all the inputs, take time to synthesize what’s been said and formulate your view on what needs to happen.
-Ask yourselves these questions: Was there a view that gained more currency than others?
+4. Decide With Intent and Clarity: When you’ve heard all the inputs, take time to synthesize what’s been said and formulate your view on what needs to happen.
+Ask yourself these questions: Was there a view that gained more currency than others?
 Did you get a balanced sense of the right course of action through this discourse?
+Use these insights to shape your decision.